James1404/3D-Grid-Based-Game/README.md

   - Draw the main character (so every sprite is to scale with the main character)
   - Write a basic story outline

-Story:
-The Story is about a man who dies in a car crash and awakes in a place roadside inn, where he needs to come to terms with his own mortality.
+The story is about a man who dies in a car crash and awakes in a place roadside inn, where he needs to come to terms with his own mortality.